What Is Vibe Coding? The AI Trend Letting Non-Developers Build Real Apps

 The Bigger Picture

 This shift is already affecting the job market.
-The Washington Post reported in late 2025 that entry-level programming jobs are among the first to feel the impact of AI-assisted development [3].
+Entry-level programming jobs are among the first to feel the impact of AI-assisted development, with companies increasingly expecting junior developers to leverage AI tools rather than write everything from scratch.

-For those considering vibe coding as a pathway to building real products, the consensus is clear: these tools dramatically lower the barrier to entry for prototyping and experimentation.
-Whether they replace traditional development skills entirely remains an open question—but for now, they represent a meaningful expansion of who can participate in software creation.
+The consensus is clear: vibe coding tools dramatically lower the barrier to entry for prototyping and experimentation.
+Whether they replace traditional development skills entirely remains an open question — but for now, they represent a meaningful expansion of who can participate in software creation.

 Sources: